Colors in Chinese art 色 sè

 White, which is really the absence of color rather than a true color, is associated with the direction west, and autumn in the theory of five elements and five colors.
 White, or more correctly, un-dyed cloth is worn for funerals and mourning in contrast to black in the West.
 White was the dynastic color of the Shang dynasty.
 The white lotus is a strong emblem for purity and virginity.
-As white hair color comes with old age it can also depict sagacity.
+As white hair color comes with old age it can also depict wisdom.
 In Opera white make-up symbolizes treachery and a white flower in women's hair is considered unlucky.